 Jim had written ‘Hugh’s Letters’ on the brown foolscap envelope.
+They were from Hugh Whyte.
 The wad of folded letters would have to wait.
 I returned them to their envelope.

 Back home in the autumn of 2007, I took a closer look at Hugh’s letters.
-I soon realised the writer was a naval man.
+I soon realised the writer was a naval man and the Hugh Whyte of the photograph.
 That was obvious from the addresses.
 The dates were all from World War Two.
 I knew little about the Navy and, as a product of the post-war baby boom, had only basic knowledge of the war.
 My school history lessons had stopped in 1914 and the men in our families had been soldiers.
 What I did know was that the letters told a story that needed to be shared.